icon_notification notification-animation 2

 2. Wire transfers from branch:

-Banks offer the facility to send money to international banks abroad through wire transfers.
-You can visit the bank’s branch to send money abroad.
-Wire transfers done through branches often offer a higher transaction limit as compared to online remittance channels.
-You should contact your bank for more information.
+Indian banks offer the facility to send money to international banks abroad through wire transfers.
+These transactions, when initiated at bank branches, typically allow for higher transaction limits, compared to online remittance channels.
+Consult your bank for more information.

 ICICI Bank branch locator